ENyawera/ML-Classification-project/README.md

 phase_3 project

-Analyzing the water pumps functionality of Tanzania Wells
+Analyzing the water pumps' functionality of wells in Tanzania

 Project overview
 Tanzania, a country facing challenges in providing clean water to its over 57 million population, struggles with maintaining and repairing existing water wells.
 This project focuses on constructing a classifier to predict the condition of water wells across the country.
 By leveraging data encompassing pump types, installation dates, and other pertinent features, the objective is to aid NGOs or the Tanzanian government in identifying wells necessitating repair or maintenance.
 This initiative aims to enhance water accessibility and availability for the population, especially in remote or underprivileged areas.